 Myths about children’s mental health

-Children’s mental health is something that is often forgotten, many people not realizing that children are just as likely to suffer from a mental illness as a fully grown adult.
+Children’s mental health is something that is often forgotten, many people not realising that children are just as likely to suffer from a mental illness as a fully grown adult.
 Children are developing and changing everyday as they grow into adolescence, so it may be that any changes in behaviour are overlooked as parents simply do not know how the signs of mental illness will appear in a child.

 In addition to this, stigma surrounding mental health is still prevalent, meaning that many children and young people choose to hide their feelings and issues as they believe it to be easier and do not want those around them to think less of them.
 In a similar way, due to this stigma parents may also dismiss their child’s behaviours and fear getting a diagnosis of a mental health illness as they don’t want their child to be labelled.